zowe/zowe-cli-web-help-generator/README.md

     If it is not already installed, see Step 3 in the [Installing](#installing) section.

-2. Define command groups and profiles that your plug-in contributes.
+2. Define command groups that your plug-in contributes.

     - Copy the template file `zowe.template.json` to a new file named `zowe.json`.
 This file will be ignored by git.
-    - Customize this file to include the full names of command group(s) of your plug-in(s), and the name(s) of your plug-in's profile(s), like the following:
+    - Customize this file to include the full names of command group(s) of your plug-in(s), like the following:
         ```json
         {
-          "commandGroups": ["zowe-cli-sample"],
+          "commandGroups": ["zowe-cli-sample"]
-          "profiles": ["sample"]
         }
         ```
     > **Note:** No @zowe scoped plug-ins should be included in this repository, and the above is merely for demonstration purposes.